QrackEE/vscode-git-graph/CONTRIBUTING.md

 ### Feature Requests

 Suggest a new feature for this extension!
-We want to make Git Graph an even more useful tool in Visual Studio Code, so any suggestions you have are greatly appreciated.
+We want to make Git History an even more useful tool in Visual Studio Code, so any suggestions you have are greatly appreciated.

 Check the [open feature requests](https://github.com/mhutchie/vscode-git-graph/issues?q=is%3Aissue+is%3Aopen+label%3A"feature+request"), and any feature requests ready for release on the [project board](https://github.com/mhutchie/vscode-git-graph/projects/1#column-4514040), to see if your idea is already under consideration or on its way.
 If it is, give the issue a thumbs up so it will be higher prioritised.